 Why am I telling you this?
 Because green design matters.

 Because a coffee maker that’s too complicated to operate is a spot-on example of how our world is way more complicated than it needs to be.

 And the same goes for acting environmentally friendly.

 If you live in a westernized country or the metropolises of high-tech South East Asia, you probably have some sort of waste management and recycling scheme.

 Those schemes have rules, and those rules are often really complicated and with a large set of exceptions.
 This is because of technical requirements from the waste treatment facilities.
 It makes recycling confusing for us mortals who just want to know how to sort our waste in the right way.

-Likewise, if your gonna purchase a new car, and you want to get one that is environmentally friendly, what do you get?
+Likewise, if you’re gonna purchase a new car, and you want to get one that is environmentally friendly, what do you get?
 One with good mileage?
 An electric?
 A used car?
 Which is better?
 The answer is the same, ‘Well it depends…’

 But we don’t want to dig into why there are so many differences in regards to buying an environmentally friendly car, we just want the answer: What is the best car I can buy if I care about the environment?

 If you promoting a greener behavior, or selling a green product, it is your job to make it as easy as possible for your audience/consumer, to do the right thing.

 How to make sustainable products or services